 Look at your unique situation.
-Are you working full time?
+For example, are you working full time?
 Do you have access to grocery stores weekly?
 Learn to take inspiration from where you can.
-Use what will work for your family and then add your unique spin to it.
+Use what will work for your family, and then add your unique spin to it.

-When I look at my why for our grocery budget I think about how I want to provide my family with meals.
-I enjoy cooking for them.
+When I look at why for our grocery budget, I think about how I want to provide my family with meals, I enjoy cooking for them.
 I also like a challenge to use up what we have before running out to the store and buying whatever sounds good.

 Your Why Can Change

-When I first started doing a grocery budget my why was, we need money to pay the bills without me having to go back to work.
-It was an adjustment and our need was crucial.
-Five years later my why has changed.
+When I first started doing a grocery budget, my why was that we needed money to pay the bills without going back to work.
+It was an adjustment, and our need was crucial.
+Five years later, my why has changed.
 Our grocery budget has changed.

 The thing that never changes for me is always trying to pay less and do more with what I already have.

-If you learn how to live below your means you will be able to let go of the fear of these changes.
-You’ll have systems and mindsets in place allowing you room in the budget.
+If you learn how to live below your means, you will let go of the fear of these changes.
+You’ll have systems and mindsets in place, allowing you room in the budget.
 You won’t have to let your grocery shopping stress you out.

 If you are new to meal planning, sign up for my free meal planning guide to get you started on paying less for groceries today ~